 The pathophysiology of RINV is incompletely understood.
 Serotonin, substance P, and dopamine are neurotransmitters involved in radiation-induced emesis.
 RINV bears a close similarity to chemotherapy-induced N&V (CINV).
 The effectiveness of serotonin antagonists in RINV supports a role for serotonin in radiation-induced emesis.
 Substance P antagonists have not been used in RINV as extensively as they are in CINV.
 Preclinical work suggests a role for substance P in RINV.
 Substance P antagonists are only beginning to be studied for RINV.
 Substance P may play a role in prolonged N&V after the administration of RT.

-Radiation site, volume, fractionation schedule, and single and total dose determine the incidence and severity of RINV.
 The most important factor appears to be the radiation field.
 Table 4 shows risk categories suggested by the Multinational Association of Supportive Care in Cancer (MASCC), the European Society for Medical Oncology (ESMO), and the American Society of Clinical Oncology (ASCO).
-Risk of nausea is not considered in the classification.
+The risk of nausea is not considered in the classification.
 The risk of N&V for a patient being treated with RT depends on multiple other factors in addition to the emetogenicity of the specific RT regimen.
-Patient-specific factors include the simultaneous administration of chemotherapy, age, gender, alcohol consumption, anxiety, and previous experience of RINV or CINV.
+Patient-specific factors include the following:

 The body of literature describing treatments for RINV is much smaller than that for CINV.
 Most of the studies done were for patients with moderate- to high-risk features for RINV.